These courses are perfect for

 You will be granted access in Canvas to your course site and course materials approximately 24 hours prior to the published start date of the course.

-Access to a computer with Python version 3.9 or higher is required. python.org is where to get the official version.
-The default "IDLE" editor is recommended, but students can use any Python development environment, as long as you can produce ".py" files.
+Required Tools & Materials: Access to a computer with Python version 3.9 or higher is required (python.org is where to get the official version).
+You can use any Python development environment, as long as you can produce ".py" files.
+I will use both the default "IDLE" editor and "PyCharm" (free Community Edition) in class.

 Recommended Textbook: